 19. Realignment to self.
 When I was reviewing my gratitude journal, I realized I was trying to find an identity with my job.
 The truth is I don’t need one.
-“Tutor” and “writer” are only terms I used for communicating to others with ease.
+“Tutor” and “writer” are the only terms I used for communicating with others with ease.
 They don’t tell others who I am and what I do.

 20. Free books to read.
 I’m grateful that there all so many libraries in Singapore and they are all so accessible.
 For someone who loves to read and learn, this is gold.

 21. Books and authors that inspire me.
 There are so many good authors and books out there that I only discovered at the beginning of this year.
 For example, The Shift by Dr. Wayne Dyer changes my life is a whole new direction.

 22. Book recommendations.
 One of my readers recommend this book, The Power of Now, and I have been reading Eckhart Tolle’s books ever since.
 I would also like to thank those people who had given me inspiring books to read.

 23. Free information and resources online.
 We are so fortunate to live in this era where information is free and available easily.
 I learn how to code at Codecademy, more about my personality as an INFJ, and how to teach accounting and dyslexia students through YouTube videos.